Alaska's Great Sitkin volcano erupts, aviation alert issued

-Alaska's Great Sitkin volcano erupted on Thursday, sparking a red warning, the United States Geological Survey said.
+(Reuters) -Alaska's Great Sitkin volcano erupted on Thursday, sparking a red warning, the United States Geological Survey said bit.ly/3yGFjP6.

 The Alaska Volcano Observatory (AVO) issued a red aviation alert level warning for Great Sitkin, meaning significant emission of volcanic ash into the atmosphere is likely.